If you are still losing inches, you are not on a plateau; you are simply redistributing pounds.

 The Carbohydrate Trap

-Surgeons have their own version of a postoperative diet.
-Some surgeons do not want you eating any sugar-filled foods after surgery, and some surgeons do not mind for the first few weeks.
+Lap-band Surgeons have their own version of a postoperative diet.
+Some do not want you eating any sugar-filled foods after Lap-band surgery, and some do not mind for the first few weeks.
 Essentially, the first goal is to get your stomach working again and your body used to its new anatomy.
 Some items “go down” well, and a lot of things do not.
-If your surgeon is liberal the first few weeks after surgery, do not assume this is license to continue consuming these types of carbohydrates later on.
+If your weight loss doctor is liberal the first few weeks after Lap-band surgery, do not assume this is license to continue consuming these types of carbohydrates later on.

 So, beware—as you transition from early post op period (the first 6-12 weeks) to the later period, you need to limit the “soft” high carbohydrate foods and move to a higher protein food.